Civilian snitches are people who are not part of an adversary's security force, but who would inform the adversary if they saw something suspicious.

 Mitigations

-Anonymous dress | By dressing anonymously, you can prevent civilians from providing a description of you that would be valuable to an adversary. |
+You can dress anonymously to prevent civilians from providing a description of you that would be valuable to an adversary.

-Attack | If a citizen follows you after an action, you can scare them off with threats or pepper spray.
-If a citizen tries to call the police, you can destroy their phone. |
+If a civilian follows you after an action, you can scare them off with threats or pepper spray.
+If a civilian tries to call the police, you can destroy their phone.

-Careful action planning | Acting at night or in areas with minimal foot traffic minimizes witnesses, and a lookout can report the presence of any witnesses as soon as they are noticed.
-Beware of balconies and windows overlooking the scene. |
+Civilians can observe you during actions and report their observations to an adversary.
+To mitigate this, you can carry out actions at night or in areas with minimal foot traffic to minimize witnesses, and use a lookout to report the presence of any witnesses as soon as they are noticed.
+Beware of balconies and windows overlooking the scene.

 Used in repressive operations

-Belarusian anarcho-partisans | While trying to cross the Belarusian-Ukrainian border, the anarchists stopped at a shop about 10 kilometers from the border.
-A shopkeeper called the border guards on them, which led directly to their arrest. |
+While trying to cross the Belarusian-Ukrainian border, the anarchists stopped at a shop about 10 kilometers from the border.
+A shopkeeper called the border guards on them, which led directly to their arrest.

-2019-2020 case against Mónica and Francisco | The saleswoman of the cell phone store where Mónica bought a phone that was used as part of the 2020 action, when questioned by investigators, gave a description of a person that the investigators matched to Mónica[1]. |
+The saleswoman of the cell phone store where Mónica bought a phone that was used as part of the 2020 action, when questioned by investigators, gave a description of a person that the investigators matched to Mónica[1].